-California is already three years into its worst drought in generations, and patches of extreme drought also fester in other Western states from Oregon to Texas.
+California is already three years into its worst drought in generations, and patches of extreme drought also fester in other Western states from Oregon to Texas, as this Drought Monitor map shows.
 Some scientists even say dryness across the U.S. West already classifies as a megadrought.
-But today's dry spells are nothing compared with what's on the way, warns Cornell University geoscientist Toby Ault, who led the new research.
+But today's dry spells are nothing compared with what's on the way, warns Cornell University geoscientist Toby Ault, who led the research.

 "This will be worse than anything seen during the last 2,000 years," Ault says in a press release, "and would pose unprecedented challenges to water resources in the region."